-Due to the fact that tourism and business marketing is not a traditional CDBG-DR activity, PRDOH will depend on performance and outcome measurements throughout the life of this waiver program to ensure efforts are continually and appropriately aligned with the Island's economic needs.
+Due to the fact that neither tourism and or business marketing is are not a traditional CDBG-DR activity, PRDOH will depend on performance and outcome measurements throughout the life of this waiver program to ensure efforts are continually and appropriately aligned with the Island's economic needs.
 PRDOH will work closely with DPR and Invest PR to track and analyze the performance and impact of outputs and outcomes (Key Performance Indicators, or KPIs) within their respective scopes of work.